Rodolfo Faistauer - Pianist

 Research has had an important role in Rodolfo’s life since his undergraduate years at the Federal University of Rio Grande do Sul (UFRGS) in Brazil.
 He was the recipient of a research scholarship from the Brazilian National Council for Scientific and Technological Development (CNPq) collaborating with the Group of Research in Performance Practice of the graduate program in music of that university.
 During those years, he worked mainly on research related to Latin-American composers of the 20th century.

 It was still as an undergraduate student that he worked on the first translation into Portuguese of the book “Liszt-Pädagogium” (Franz Liszt, o Pedagogo, Ed.
-Sulina, 2012) alongside Dr. Cristina Capparelli and Stefanie Freitas.
+Sulina, 2012) alongside Dr. Cristina Capparelli and Dr. Stefanie Freitas.
 This was a project organized by Italian musicologist Rossana Dalmonte and the Fondazione Istituto Liszt in Bologna, Italy.
 Years later, in the Spring of 2016, Rodolfo had the chance to work directly with Dr. Dalmonte for a couple of weeks at the Library of the Istituto Liszt.

 As part of his doctoral dissertation, Rodolfo embarked on a fascinating investigation of eighteenth-century sources in musical composition and performance.
 Supervised by Dr. Danuta Mirka and influenced by recent advances in the study of late eighteenth-century sources in music theory, he applied this knowledge to the music of Franz Schubert, embracing aspects of rhetoric, meter and performance practice.